FRANK SINATRA HAS A FEVER

 And right now?
 He was truly.

-And yet here he was, staring down the barrel of a gun in the form of a whiskey bottle.
-When getting through one fifth of the stuff didn't even remotely ease his pain, he knew he was in real trouble.
-Turning on some gas taps and knocking back a half dozen pills, Frank slowly began to succumb to unconsciousness whilst listening to the music on the radio in his hotel room.
+Turning on some gas taps and knocking back a half-dozen pills, Frank slowly began to succumb to unconsciousness, listening to the music on the radio in his hotel room.

 It was Ella.
 His little sister (only by two years).
-She was singing his favourite Gershwin song, Someone To Watch Over Me, and he couldn't think of anyone more appropriate to sing him to his death than his sweet, dear Ella.
+She was singing his favourite Gershwin song, Someone to Watch Over Me, and he couldn’t think of anyone more appropriate to sing him to his death than his sweet, dear Ella.

 “I love you, angel.
 My sweet angel of death.”

-Listening to the lyrics, he laughed to himself as he thought about his own approach to phrasing the song.
+Listening to the lyrics, he laughed to himself as he thought about his own approach to phrasing the song:

 I’m a little lamb who’s lost in the wood